 Since our inception in 2001, we have grown organically and through strategic acquisitions to establish a presence in addressing the global needs of communications technology.
-For the fiscal year ended April 30, 2012, we generated revenues from continuing operations of approximately \$92 million, compared to \$84 million for the fiscal year ended April 30, 2012 and 2011 was approximately \$23.6 million and \$40.1 million, respectively, which excludes the backlog from the Hartford and Lakewood Operations, as discussed below.
+For the fiscal year ended April 30, 2012, we generated revenues from continuing operations of approximately \$92 million, compared to \$84 million for the fiscal year ended April 30, 2011.
+Our backlog at April 30, 2012 and 2011 was approximately \$23.6 million and \$40.1 million, respectively, which excludes the backlog from the Hartford and Lakewood Operations, as discussed below.